Dead Set: Original broadcast

-The series launched on E4 on 27 October 2008, and concluded on 31 October 2008.
+The series launched on E4 on 27 October 2008 and concluded on 31 October 2008.
 All five episodes were broadcast consecutively as a Halloween feature length (2.5 hours) version on E4 on 31 October 2009.
 Dead Set was repeated on Channel 4 from 6 to 8 January 2009, reformatted into three-hour-long episodes.

 International broadcasts

 Home media

-The entire series was released on DVD on 3 November 2008, and again in a repackaged format on 19 October 2009.
+The entire series was released on DVD on 3 November 2008 and again in a repackaged format on 19 October 2009.
 The running time for the DVD is 142 minutes.
-The DVD extras included interviews with the director, writer and cast, behind-the-scenes and special effects featurettes, and a selection of deleted and extended scenes, including:
+The DVD extras include interviews with the director, writer and cast, behind-the-scenes and special effects featurettes, and a selection of deleted and extended scenes, including: